 The aim is to identify and assess the potential priority human rights risks and environmental risks in the company's own business operations and supply chains.
-The priority human rights risks and environmental risks identified for Jungheinrich on the basis of the risk analyses are presented in the Annual Report.

 5. Preventive measures

 We take appropriate preventive measures in our own business area and in cooperation with our direct and indirect suppliers.
 These result from our understanding of the business and the results of the risk analyses in combination with measures already in place.